top of page

 You are not alone.
 I’m with you.
 I’ve polled clients, friends and peers and this resonates with them, too.
 Life is full!
 [Full has replaced the frantic and overused “busy” in my vocabulary.]

 We’re curious and we seek knowledge supporting our survival, and our capacity to thrive and to serve.
 To support our progress, to develop, we sign up for a free webinar on resilience or virtual team building, for instance, or listen to the latest podcast by our favourite thought leaders.
-We fit this into our full lives.
+We fit this into our full lives and enjoy the insights.
 Then we get back to work and family and friends and so on and not much changes for us.
-Sometimes, we make notes and take nuggets forward.
-Often we mean to return to our notes and pull out those nuggets to use.
-More often, we don’t and our learnings fade away or aren’t even realized.
+Often our learnings and any key insights fade away.

-3 questions to tame and gain in our information-rich worlds
+3 questions to help tame and gain from insights

 It feels like there is a dual approach to managing information overload: 1) being selective about when and how much we take on; and 2) ensuring the time we do invest results in incremental gain.

-I am noticing when I pause to ask myself three simple and critical questions, I get a lot more out of my information binges!
+I am noticing when I pause to ask myself three simple questions.
 I did not invent these questions.
-They are well-documented as an effective reflective model—to process, integrate and benefit from our learnings.
-They are easy to remember, and just as easy to forget about.
-They are:
+They are well-documented as a critical analysis tool and effective reflective model.
+They are easy to remember and are:

 1. What?